 The quick answer

-The liquidation of a company may be the best option for an insolvent businesses that can no longer continue trade profitably.
+The liquidation of a company may be the best option for an insolvent business that can no longer continue to trade profitably.
 Liquidation is a commonly used procedure with thousands being completed every year.
 You can read our very quick guide below, or continue reading for more detailed information on the processes involved.

 - A majority of the directors decide to liquidate first at a board meeting.